Weak containment of representation on topological groupoids: Introduction

 The structure of the paper is as follows.
 In Section $2$, we present the necessary background on groupoids, amenable groupoids, and their representations.
 Section $3$ introduces and explores weak containment and the inner tensor product of representations.
-We establish that for a closed wide subgroupoid $H$, and arbitrary representations $\rho$ of $G$ and $\pi$ of $H$, the equality $\rho \otimes (ind_{H}^{G}(\pi),\mu)= (ind_{H}^{G}(\rho_{|_{H}}\otimes \pi),\mu)$ holds.
+We establish that for a closed wide subgroupoid $H$, and arbitrary representations $\rho$ of $G$ and $\pi$ of $H$, the equality $\rho \otimes (\operatorname{ind}_{H}^{G}(\pi),\mu)= (\operatorname{ind}_{H}^{G}(\rho_{|_{H}}\otimes \pi),\mu)$ holds.
 Furthermore, we show that weak containment is preserved under both induction and the inner tensor product of representations.
 In Section $4$, we introduce the notion of topological invariant mean on $G/H$ and define a sequence of $C_{c}(G/H)$ functions with certain properties as topological approximate invariant density on $G/H$.
 We demonstrate that the existence of a topological invariant mean on $G/H$ is equivalent to the existence of a topological approximate invariant density on $G/H$.
-Section $5$, examines amenability in terms of weak containment of representations.
+Section $5$ examines amenability in terms of weak containment of representations.
 In particular, we prove that $G$ is amenable if and only if it satisfies a weak Frobenius property analogous to that for groups.
-Additionally, we show that for an amenable locally compact groupoid $G$, and any continuous unitary representation $\pi$ such that the sections vanishing at infinity, $C_{0}(G^{0}, \mathcal{H}^{\pi})$, is countably generated, the trivial representation $1_{G}$ is weakly contained in $ \pi \otimes \bar{\pi}$.
 The final section addresses the restriction of induced representations of groupoids.
-We show that for a relatively clopen wide subgroupoid $H \subseteq G$ with discrete unit space, and a continuous unitary representation $\pi$ of $H$, $\pi$ forms a subrepresentation of the restriction of induced representation $(ind_{H}^{G}(\pi),\mu)$ to $H$, where $\mu=\{\mu^{u}\}_{u\in G^{0}}$ is the full equivariant measure system of counting measures.
-Similarly, we show that continuous unitary representation $\pi$ of a closed wide transitive subgroupoid $H$ of a compact transitive groupoid $G$, forms a subrepresentation of the restriction of induced representation $(ind_{H}^{G}(\pi),\mu)_{|_{H}}$ where $\mu$ is a full equivariant measure system.
+We show that for a relatively clopen wide subgroupoid $H \subseteq G$ with discrete unit space, and a continuous unitary representation $\pi$ of $H$, $\pi$ forms a subrepresentation of the restriction of induced representation $(\operatorname{ind}_{H}^{G}(\pi),\mu)$ to $H$, where $\mu=\{\mu^{u}\}_{u\in G^{0}}$ is the full equivariant measure system of counting measures.
+Similarly, we show that continuous unitary representation $\pi$ of a closed wide transitive subgroupoid $H$ of a compact transitive groupoid $G$, forms a subrepresentation of the restriction of induced representation $(\operatorname{ind}_{H}^{G}(\pi),\mu)_{|_{H}}$ where $\mu$ is a full equivariant measure system.
 These results enable us to extend the Fourier–Stieltjes algebra of $H$ to $G$ in both cases.